influxdata/telegraf/plugins/inputs/exec/README.md

   ## measurement name suffix (for separating different commands)
   name_suffix = "_mycollector"

-  ## truncate errors after this many characters.
-Use 0 to disable error truncation.
-  # error_truncate_length = 512

   ## Data format to consume.
   ## Each data format has its own unique set of configuration options, read
   ## more about them here: